Observation of four top quark production in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results

 \section{Results}

-The measured cross sections of the \tttt signal process and the \ttW and \ttZ background processes are extracted from a simultaneous binned profile likelihood fit to the data in the SRs and CRs~\cite{CMS:NOTE-2011-005, EXT:Asymptotic-2011}.
-A binned likelihood function $\likeli(\sigstr,\nuisan)$ is constructed as the product of the Poisson probabilities to obtain the observed yields given the predicted signal and background estimates in each bin, and includes all sources of systematic uncertainty as nuisance parameters.
-The set \sigstr denotes the signal strength modifiers that scale the normalizations of the predicted \tttt, \ttW, and \ttZ estimates, and the set \nuisan denotes the nuisance parameters.
+The cross sections of the \tttt signal process and the \ttW and \ttZ background processes are extracted from a simultaneous binned profile likelihood fit to the data in the SRs and CRs~\cite{CMS:NOTE-2011-005, EXT:Asymptotic-2011}.
+A binned likelihood function $\likeli(\sigstr,\nuisan)$ is constructed as the product of the Poisson probabilities to obtain the observed yields given the predicted signal and background estimates in each bin, and includes all sources of systematic uncertainty as nuisance parameters denoted as \nuisan.
+The set \sigstr denotes the signal strength modifiers that scale the normalizations of the predicted \tttt, \ttW, and \ttZ estimates, and the measured cross sections are obtained by multiplying the predicted cross sections of the three processes with the fitted value of the respective modifier.
 Statistical uncertainties in the predicted yields are implemented through a single nuisance parameter in each bin for all processes~\cite{Barlow:1993dm, Conway:2011in}.
 The fitted distributions are the BDT scores in the SR classes, the BDT score \ttbar in \CRtwoLow and \CRtwoHigh, the \Njets distribution in \CRthreeZ and \CRfourZ, and the event yields with positive or negative sum of lepton charges in \CRthreeLow.
 In \SRtwo, the \tttt and \ttX classes are also split according to the lepton flavors to achieve a better separation of the nonprompt, charge-misID, and \Xgamma backgrounds.
-In Fig.~\ref{fig:SR-tttt}, the yields in the SR \tttt classes after the fit are shown.
-A comparison of the yields before and after the fit is given in Table~\ref{tab:yields}.
+Different choices of fit distributions and splits were evaluated, and this selection was found to give the highest expected significance for the \tttt signal.
+Separate distributions per data-taking year are used in the fit.
+In Fig.~\ref{fig:SR-tttt}, the yields in the SR \tttt classes after the fit are shown for all three years combined, using the same binning as for the fit.
+A comparison of the yields in the \SRtwo and \SRthree \tttt classes before and after the fit is given in Table~\ref{tab:yields}.
+No events are observed in data in the \SRfour \tttt class.